AdobeDocs/experience-manager-screens.en/help/user-guide/voice-recognition.md

 To implement voice recognition in your AEM Screens project, you must enable the voice recognition for the Display and associate each channel with a unique tag to trigger a channel transition.

-The following section describes how you can enable and use the Voice Recognition feature in an AEM Screens project.
+The following section describes how you can enable and use the voice recognition feature in an AEM Screens project.

 ## Viewing Content in Full Screen or Split Screen Channel Switch {#sequence-channel}

-Before you use Voice Recognition feature, make sure you have a project and a channel with content set up for your project.
+Before you use voice recognition feature, make sure you have a project and a channel with content set up for your project.

 1. The following example showcases a demo project named **VoiceDemo** and three sequence channels **Main**, **ColdDrinks**, and **HotDrinks**, as shown in the figure below.